kekkopalmi918/Artificial-Neural-Networks-parthenope-university-course/README.md

 * One Hidden Layer with Tensorflow.ipynb - python script for shallow ANN
 * MedianHouseValuePreparedCleanAttributes.csv - use case attributes matrix
 * MedianHouseValueOneHotEncodedClasses.csv - use case target variables

+## 19th May 2023
+* Deep ANN with tanh and Keras.ipynb